I independently buy and hand-test everything recommended on That Fit Friend. When you buy through my links, I may earn a commission. Read more here.

 Over the years, I’ve enjoyed the ebb and flow of the Reebok Nano cross-training shoe line.
-I thought the Reebok Nano X2 was a step in the right direction for the Nano line despite it having a few shortcomings, so I was excited to put the Reebok Nano X3 to the test.
+I thought the Reebok Nano X2 was a step in a good direction for the Nano line despite it having a few shortcomings.

-Compared to the Reebok Nano X2, the Reebok Nano X3 has been a more robust performing shoe across the board.
-It’s stable for heavy training, does a good job for short runs, and doesn’t suffer from the rope climbing durability issue that the X1 and X2 suffered from.
+Compared to the Reebok Nano X2, the Reebok Nano X3 has been a more robust performing shoe across the board. ‘ve put the Nano X3 through a wide range of lifting, cross-training, and CrossFit workouts.

 On the market for new cross-training shoes?
 Try my TF2 Cross-Training Shoe Finder.
 This calculator pairs you with the best training shoes for your individual asks and needs.